gatlin/precursor-component/README.md

 1. The examples demonstrate how features enjoyed in other programming languages can be written straightforwardly with Precursor's operators [(even though the grammar is small)][cbpvgrammar]:
-  - sample 1: a generator pattern á la JavaScript or Python is built from scratch;
+  - sample 1: a haphazard overview of some basic language features;
-  - sample 2: non-linear control flow without loops or conditionals;
+  - sample 2: a generator pattern á la JavaScript or Python is built from scratch;
   - sample 3: an [Actor][actormodel] is created that safely encapsulates state mutation;
   - sample 4: a list data type is defined and then a list of numbers is reduced